kennethy/rust-lang/ch10.generic-types-traits-lifetimes/README.md

 ### Annotations in Method Defintions

-Lifetime names for struct fields always need to be declared.
+Lifetime names for struct fields always need to be declared after the `impl` keyword and then used after the struct's name, because those lifetimes are part of the struct's type (how we defined above).

 ```rust
 impl<'a> ImportantExcerpt<'a> {